 - built-in camera takes 5-megapixel stills and shoots 720p video

 - electronic image stabilization keeps your video and stills looking sharp

 - 13 minutes of flight time with included rechargeable battery

-Best for edutainment — DJI RoboMaster S1
+Best educational drone for kids — DJI RoboMaster S1

 After working together to assemble the drone, it’s hard not to get excited watching it light up for the first time.
 It’s even cooler to watch it act out a string of commands you’ve successfully programmed.